Gerd Müller: Club

-A goals tally in bold indicates that Müller was the competition's top scorer for that season.

 International

 Müller scored 68 goals in 62 games for West Germany.
 His 14 goals in FIFA World Cup tournaments were a record between 1974 and 2006.
-This score was bettered in 2006 by Brazil's Ronaldo, and eight years later by German Miroslav Klose, who also broke Müller's record for goals for Germany.
+This score was bettered in 2006 by Brazil's Ronaldo, and eight years later by German Miroslav Klose who achieved a total of 16 World Cup goals, and who also broke Müller's record for goals for Germany with 71 goals in 137 matches.
 However, Müller managed to score eight hat-tricks in his international career.